 When mashing your figs, leave a few small- or medium-sized pieces if you desire a thicker texture.
 Nothing is better than a PB&J with some chunks of fig preserves in the mix!

-My kids love spending time at their grandparents’ house, partly because there’s always something good cooking in the kitchen.
+My kids love spending time at grandma’s house, partly because there’s always something good cooking in the kitchen.
 My little helper added the gelatin and other ingredients into our fig preserves mixture for us.